bertofer/artist-contest/README.md

 Ideally, it will also display information about the next concerts, but I just requested the API key for songkick, hopefully it will get in time!

+## To start
+`npm install` and then open 2 different terminals.
+Type `npm run start-api` in one, and then `npm run start-ui` in the other, then go to localhost:8080

+The tests are run with `npm test`

 ## Rationale
 Why some of the things are like they are.
 What other things I'd do that I don't because of timing / small API / to go quickly